netuno-cloud9/chatbot-with-java-python-ssh-/README.md

 About Me: View information about the JDK 20 application and its developers.
 Relatório: Generate a speed test report by executing Python code to measure download speed, upload speed, and ping time.
 Configurações: Customize the application's appearance by selecting colors for the inner screen and text.

-Contributing
-We welcome contributions to the JDK 20 project.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the project's repository.

 Acknowledgments
 We would like to express our gratitude to the developers and contributors of the Apache NetBeans IDE, Maven, Swing, and the Java Development Kit for providing the tools and frameworks that made this application possible.